 Tram Museum in Derbyshire

-From centre stage to centre “track” my visit through the rolling green hills of Tram Museum in Derbyshire, North England, to view some of the country’s finest design treasures gave an insight into the fascinating world of trams and is simply a must.
+From center stage to center “track” my visit through the rolling green hills of Tram Museum in Derbyshire, North England, to view some of the country’s finest design treasures gave an insight into the fascinating world of trams and is simply a must.

 HRH the Duke of Gloucester is the patron of Crich Tramway Village.
 He re-opened this fascinating educational establishment in 1976.